Progress report for FNE22-019

 Year two results will be shared through our outlets.

 The current problem with most shellfish aquaculture operations in the USA is that they are single product farms, predominately growing only oysters.
 There is a huge need for second and third crops on aquaculture farms to help diversify income streams and protect against crop collapses.
-Seaweed has seen a huge increase in demand in the last few years, predominantly lead by the increase culture of kelp, however no other species have yet to be cultivated.
+Seaweed has seen a huge increase in demand in the last few years, predominantly led by the increased culture of kelp, however no other species have yet to be cultivated.
 Gracilaria seaweed presents two major opportunities over kelp.

 Gracilaria is a warm water seaweed species, which allows for the growth and harvest during the summer months, when New England, especially Massachusetts, the Cape and Islands, sees an enormous influx of tourists visiting the region.
 This presents an enormous economic opportunity for sales over kelp, which must be harvested before the summer months.
 A summer seaweed crop is inherently more valuable than a winter seaweed crop.